D-Minus Hemolytic Uremic Syndrome

 Offers Telehealth

-Thomas Weyburn is a Hematologist and an Oncologist in Crystal Lake, Illinois.
+Thomas Weyburn is a Hematologist and an Oncologist practicing medicine in Crystal Lake, Illinois.
 Dr. Weyburn is rated as an Advanced provider by MediFind in the treatment of D-Minus Hemolytic Uremic Syndrome.
-His top areas of expertise are Pleuropulmonary Blastoma, Lung Cancer, Small Cell Lung Cancer (SCLC), and Familial Colorectal Cancer.
+He is also highly rated in 36 other conditions, according to our data.
+His clinical expertise encompasses Pleuropulmonary Blastoma, Lung Cancer, Small Cell Lung Cancer (SCLC), and Familial Colorectal Cancer.
+Dr. Weyburn is board certified in American Board Of Internal Medicine, Hematology.

 Learn about our expert tiers